djeada/Linux-Notes/notes/shells_and_bash_configuration.md

 1. Check if there is an existing alias for <code>cat</code>?
 1. List all currently defined aliases.
 1. Try adding some aliases to your <code>bashrc</code> and then removing them from the terminal.
 Reopen the terminal and check to see if the aliases are still active.
+1. Make a list of every profile file on your system.
+1. Experiment with various shells.
+Check which of your custom variables, aliases, and functions are present in the new environment.